 Paving the Way to

-More than 20 million low-income people age 50 and over do not have adequate financial resources to meet their basic needs.
-Americans 50 and over now face the largest overall increase in long-term unemployment, the longest spells of joblessness and the least likelihood of finding jobs.
-Many are also caring for elderly parents, or supporting children and grandchildren who have been cut adrift by unemployment and other circumstances.
+More than 20 million people age 50 and over do not have adequate income to meet their basic needs for food and housing.
+Many are looking for full-time work or part-time jobs, and have become part of the largest increase in long-term unemployment in history.
+These workers are mothers and fathers, daughters and sons; some care for elderly parents, some support children and grandchildren who have been cut adrift by unemployment themselves.

-These struggling Americans have lost their foothold in the economy, and they want to get it back – not with handouts, but with tools and resources that will help them regain control.
+These struggling Americans have lost their foothold in the economy, and they want to get it back —they know it might not be easy, but with the right tools and resources they can regain control.